Do you know how your hair extensions are sourced?

 3. A sustainable and consistent supply of hair

 Hair grows about a 1/2 inch per month, which means that it would literally take 2 years for most women to grow only 12 inches of hair.
 With the demand for hair extensions consistently rising around the world, it isn't sustainable to continue cutting women's hair.
-The consequence of this shortage is that women's lives are put in danger (as you can see from the clip below, women are literally being robbed by knife for their hair) and deceptive marketing spikes (i.e. mixing human hair with synthetic hair which takes 500 years to decompose - a topic that we will discuss at a later point).
+The consequence of this shortage is that women's lives are put in danger (as you can see from the clip below, women are literally being robbed by knife point for their hair) and deceptive marketing spikes (i.e. mixing human hair with synthetic hair which takes 500 years to decompose).

 In most cultures, hair gives women a sense of pride and femininity, imagine for second how a woman would feel when this is stolen from her or she is pressured into giving that away.